Open-Cascade-SAS/OCCT/dox/user_guides/shape_healing/shape_healing.md

 	static TopoDS_Shape DirectFaces(const TopoDS_Shape& S);
 ~~~~~

 This method provides conversion of indirect elementary surfaces (elementary surfaces with left-handed coordinate systems) in the shape into direct ones.
-New 2d curves (recomputed for converted surfaces) are added to the same edges being shared by both the resulting shape and the original shape S.
+New 2d curves (recomputed for converted surfaces) are added to the same edges being shared by both the resulting shape and the original shape *S*.

 @subsubsection occt_shg_4_4_2 Shape Scaling